Student Services and Activities

-For a full list of coaching staff, see Athletics and Physical Education.
+For a full list of coaching staff, see Athletics.

 The Campus Life Office coordinates programs and services for improving the quality of student and campus life in an inclusive community.
-Through a variety of campus-wide programs such as the Campus Life Resource Group (CLRG), intergroup dialogues, Conversation Dinners, and resource centers like the African American/Black, Latino, Asian/Asian American, and Native American Cultural Center (ALANA), the LGBTQ Center (for Lesbian, Gay, Bisexual, Transgender, and Queer Communities), and one for women students, we work to build affirming campus environments and encourage student engagement across groups.
+Through a variety of campus-wide programs such as the Campus Life Resource Group (CLRG), intergroup dialogues, Conversation Dinners, and resource centers for ALANA, LGBTQ, and women students, we work to build affirming campus environments and encourage student engagement across groups.
 The Campus Life Office plans the annual All College Day in February which brings students, faculty, administrators, and staff together for a day of discussions and dialogues.
-The office coordinates the Vassar First Year, a year-long series to assist students in exploring avenues for contributing to the intellectual and community life of the college.
+The office is also committed to working with “first year students” as they explore avenues for contributing to the intellectual and community life of the college.

 Career Development and Student Employment

 The objective of the Office of Career Development is to assist students in developing, evaluating, and effectively initiating career plans.
-The office believes career choices are a reflection of one’s interests, values, and skills.
+We believe career choices are a reflection of one’s interests, values, and skills.
 Understanding the connections among the three is a catalyst in enabling a person to find meaning in his or her life’s work.
-The options are many for students who pursue a liberal arts curriculum and self-understanding is often the first step.
+The options are many for students who pursue a liberal arts curriculum and self understanding is often the first step.

 Services are designed to assist students in all phases of the developmental process.
 Specifically, services focus on 1) increasing self-awareness, 2) exploring career options, 3) integrating life and work planning, and 4) securing employment and/or further educational opportunities.

 Since effective career planning involves life planning as part of a continual process, we offer assistance throughout the college years and after graduation.
-For detailed information, please access the Office of Career Development home page, or visit our office at Main Building, South Wing.
+For detailed information, please access our home page, or visit our office at Main Building, South Wing.